Everyone wants to figure out ways to save money on their workers’ comp policy. Why spend extra money if you don't have to?

-In the most simplistic form, workers’ compensation insurance is based on what you pay your workers and what type of work the workers are doing.
+Workers’ compensation insurance is based on what you pay your workers and the type of work they do.

-Unlike other types of insurance, where you buy a policy and it just goes until the end date, with workers’ comp insurance, there is an audit at the end of the policy.
+Unlike other types of insurance, workers’ comp insurance involves an audit at the end of the policy period.

-That means that someone will either call you or come down to your business and examine your payroll records to make sure that everything was set up correctly.
+That means that someone will either call you or come down to your business to examine your payroll records and make sure that everything wasset up correctly.

-If they find that something is wrong, whether it’s that some payroll to employees or to uninsured subcontractors wasn't accounted for or that the type of work they do is classified incorrectly, there will be additional premium due for the difference.
+If they find that something is wrong, whether it’s that some payroll to employees or to uninsured subcontractors wasn't accounted for or that the type of work they do is classified incorrectly, you will owe additional premiums for the difference.

 So remember, looks can be deceiving.
-Be very careful that the policy that looks the cheapest, is not missing key information and you will have to pay more at the end of the policy.
+Be very careful that the policy that looks the cheapest is not missing key information, causing you to pay more at the end of the policy.
 ‘Cause then it’s not really the cheapest :(

 Workers’ comp is based on the concept that people who do riskier jobs are more likely to get hurt and therefore, their insurance will cost more.

 For example, a janitorial business can have employees who do a variety of different roles.
-There can be a secretary or two, cleaning teams that specialize residential or commercial cleaning jobs.
-There can be a warehouse manager who oversees the inventory and manages supplies.
-A sales team that goes down to job sides and estimates job costs.
-There can even be a mechanic for maintaining the cleaning equipment.
+There can be a secretary or two, cleaning teams specializing in residential or commercial cleaning jobs, a warehouse manager who oversees the inventory and supplies, a sales team that goes down to job sites and estimates job costs, and even a mechanic for maintaining the cleaning equipment.

-Each type of role has a different level of risk and would cost a different amount.
+Each type of role has a different level of risk and, therefore, a different cost.

-So if everyone got lumped together as residential cleaners, the policy would be much more expensive than it should be.
+If everyone is lumped together as residential cleaners, the policy would be much more expensive than it should be.

-So, the first thing to check for an affordable workers’ comp insurance policy is that your employees and their payroll is assigned to the proper roles or class codes.
+So, the first step to getting an affordable workers’ comp insurance policy is to make sure that your employees and their payroll are assigned to the proper roles or class codes.

 Anyone have a crystal ball they can share?

-But in all honesty, they want you to sit down and try to figure out how many employees youwill have and what you are going to pay them.
+But in all honesty, they want you to sit down and try to figure out how many employees you'll have and what you are going to pay them.

 If you are very cautious and err on the side of less, your policy will be cheaper - that is until the audit.
 Remember, they will come check on you and if you paid your employees more than you estimated, the insurance company will calculate what you owe them and send you a bill.